rahulaunni/toddy/README.md

-# toddy
+# Scotch
-Dripo firmware with only offline mode
+Scotch (original version) with both Online and Offline mode.